laplamgor/kantai3d/README.md

 You can find the name of the supported ships [Here](https://github.com/users/laplamgor/projects/1#column-10244994)

-Currently Kantai 3D does not support any medium damaged CG.
+Currently Kantai3D does not support any medium damaged CG.

 # Installation

-Currently Kantai 3D is only available for PC and there for two options to install it.
+Currently Kantai3D is only available for PC and there for two options to install it.

 For PC Chrome user, please check out the [Chrome Extension](https://github.com/laplamgor/kantai3d-chrome-extension).